SRGSSR/srgdataprovider-ios/docs/GETTING_STARTED.md

 trigger.activate(for: section)
 ```

 In general you should have a `Trigger` in each local context where you need to control pagination, e.g. in a view model instance.
-Application-wide triggers must be avoided so that you do not incorrectly assign the same index to unrelated publishers throughout your application.
+Application-wide triggers must be avoided so that you do not incorrectly assign the same index to unrelated signals throughout your application.

 #### Accumulating results